ocombe/ocLazyLoad/README.md

 - `isLoaded(modulesNames)`: Lets you check if a module (or a list of modules) has been loaded into Angular or not

+`angular` is hacked and provided a special function to allow manual init of bootstrapped modules:

+- `setOcLazyLoadInitModules(modules)`: Lets you manually define an array of bootstraped modules.
+Usefull for unit testing in Karma.
+Karma doesn't bootstrap angular automatically or manually.
+You must manually init modules needed in your unit test.

 ##Contribute
 If you want to get started and the docs are not enough, see the examples in the 'examples' folder!